aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/unhide/_index.md

 | storageName    | string  | query    | Name of the storage.                         |

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostUnhideWorksheetRows) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

+**Authentication**
+All requests must be authenticated using a JWT access token obtained from the Aspose Cloud authentication service.
+Include the token in the `Authorization: Bearer <jwt token>` header.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.